Ballaugh (parish): Curraghs Wildlife Park and Ballaugh Curragh

 One mile east of the village is Curraghs Wildlife Park, which was formerly run by the island's Department of Community, Culture and Leisure and is a haven for all sorts of wetland wildlife.
 Most of the park is laid out in geographical sections, representing different continents of the world and the animals that can be found there.
 The central part of the park has a different format and contains specific animal exhibits and visitor attractions.

-The park is located next to Ballaugh Curragh wetland, the first wildlife site on the island to be internationally recognised, when in 2006 it was designated a Ramsar wetland of international importance.
+The park is located next to Ballaugh Curragh wetland, the first wildlife site on the island to be internationally recognised, when in 2006, it was designated a Ramsar wetland of international importance.
 The site qualifies for international status as it has excellent examples of wetland habitats characteristic of the island and the region: bog pools, marshy grassland, birch woodland, modified bog and willow scrub (known as curragh).
-It also has on occasions the largest numbers of winter roosting hen harriers in Western Europe and has breeding habitat for a highly endangered migratory bird, the corn crake.
-In 2005 the Department of Agriculture, Fisheries and Forestry designated Ballaugh Curragh as an "Area of Special Scientific Interest".
+It also has on occasion, the largest number of winter roosting hen harriers in Western Europe and has a breeding habitat for a highly endangered migratory bird, the corn crake.
+In 2005, the Department of Agriculture, Fisheries and Forestry designated Ballaugh Curragh as an "Area of Special Scientific Interest".
 There are three partners involved in the Curragh: Curraghs Wildlife Park, Manx National Heritage and the Manx Wildlife Trust.